matthewjmiller/mattmiller/CV.md

 Readings in Western Civilization, College of the Ozarks, thirteen sections, fall 2018-spring 2023.

-College Composition, College of the Ozarks, twenty-two sections, fall 2018-spring 2023.
+College Composition, College of the Ozarks, twenty-four sections, fall 2018-fall 2023.

 Business and Professional Writing, Saint Louis University, spring 2018.